abdullahmubin/javascript-ES6/README.md

 some: it return true or false based on condition.

 every: it will return true or false based on every object of an array.

+reduce: it perform other operation and return desire value.

+include: it will return true if passing value match with an array.